Action Services Group

 Room-based control systems are generally designed for plug-and-play installation and offer energy code compliance, along with autonomous room-based control.
 These systems often come preconfigured with operational sequences designed for easy energy code compliance.

-Centralized Building Control Systems
+Centralized Building Control

 With the recent advancement in smart buildings, we want to look at 2 different types of centralized building controls systems.
 The first is your transitional version that offers lighting automation with the control panels typically housed in a central location like a server or electrical room.
-This approach can be integrated with building management systems, but any controlled zoning will be limited as each zone will require wiring that runs back to the control panels.

 General Types of Lighting Controls